 Mold is a common problem in many houses.
 It is harmful to the health and wellbeing of people while also damaging property.
 There are many ways to avoid mold from becoming a problem.
 But sometimes, it is too late to try to avoid it and one has to consider how to get rid of it.
 This article looks at what mold is and how to deal with it is already starting to spread.

 The mold growing on furniture or walls slowly eats them up and damages them permanently.
-Some molds also release toxins which are harmful for people.
-Some people are also allergic to mold and can experience breathing problems when there is higher concentration of mold.
+Some molds also release toxins that are harmful to people.
+Some people are also allergic to mold and can experience breathing problems when there is a higher concentration of mold.

 Once it starts increasing and growing on a surface, mold becomes visible in either green, blue or black color.
 The more mold there is, the faster it grows, so it is important to deal with it as soon as possible.